Update: Road restrictions in effect, Delaware warning upgraded

 DELMARVA– State agencies across the peninsula have issued road advisories as wintry weather impacts conditions.

 Delaware Gov. Matt Meyer (D) issued a Level One Driving Warning effective at midnight on Jan.
-25, upgrading to a Level Two Warning at 10 a.m.
+25, upgrading in Kent County to a Level Two Warning at 10 a.m.
+This prohibits unauthorized drivers from operating on Delaware roads, according to Delaware's Emergency Management Agency.

 For First State Drivers who must travel, DelDOT's Interactive Traffic Map offers live snow plow tracking.
 The agency reported over 200 plows on Delaware roads around 7 a.m.